fabric-testbed/teaching-materials/Generating SSH Keys on Fabric Portal.md

 ## Introduction

 SSH (Secure Shell) keys are a secure and convenient way to authenticate yourself to remote servers, like the Fabric Portal.
+In order to minimize security incidents on FABRIC, access to VMs and other resources administered by users is controlled using a bastion host.
+You will need to set up an ssh keypair that will be used to jump through the bastion host to your VMs and other resources.
+This keypair is unique to you and is only used to set up ssh proxy connections through the bastion host to your FABRIC resources.

 # Approach 1:- Guide to Generating SSH Keys on Fabric Portal